scala-ts/scala-ts/docs/config.md

 - `typeScriptDeclarationMappers` - A list of declaration mappers (implements `TypeScriptDeclarationMapper`).
 Some additional declaration mappers are provided: `enumerationAsEnum`, `singletonAsLiteral`, `scalatsUnionAsSimpleUnion`, `scalatsUnionWithLiteral`.
 - `additionalClasspath` - A list of URL to be added to the plugin classpath (to be able to load `fieldNaming` or `printer` ...).

+## SBT plugin settings

-The [compiler plugin settings](#compiler-plugin) can be configured as SBT settings, using the `scalats` prefix; e.g. The `scalatsTypescriptIndent` SBT setting corresponds to the compiler plugin setting `typescriptIndent`.
+The [compiler plugin settings](#compiler-settings) can be configured as SBT settings, using the `scalats` prefix; e.g. The `scalatsTypescriptIndent` SBT setting corresponds to the compiler plugin setting `typescriptIndent`.

 ```ocaml
 scalatsTypescriptIndent := "\t"
 ```

-## SBT plugin settings

 The SBT plugin also has some specific settings.